arnaurios/1D_fermions/README.md

  in this folder solve the 2-body problem of spinless fermions with a gaussian interaction by employing **perturbation theory** on the interaction.

 ### A2_space_solution
-The python code in this folder solves the 2-body problem of spinless fermions with a gaussian interaction by employing a discetization approach on real space.
+The python code and Jupyter notebook [A2_space_solution.ipynb](./A2_space_solution/A2_space_solution.ipynb) in this folder solves the 2-body problem of spinless fermions with a gaussian interaction by employing a discetization approach on real space.

 ### hartree_fock
 The python code in this folder solves the many-body problem of spinless fermions with a gaussian interaction by employing the Hartree-Fock method.
 The same discetization approach on real space is used as in the previous folder, but the many-body results are available.